- Robotic Process Automation (RPA)

 - Make RPA to work for security

-Robotic process automation is an improvement of business process automation that allows the organization to automate task, just like how the human interacts with the application and systems.
+Robotic Process Automation is an improvement of business process automation that allows the organization to automate task, just like how the humans interact with the application and systems.
 This one is also called as “software robots”, which impersonates the human actions and is also capable of performing the repeatable business process in a larger scale.
 Since the industrial robots are making the manufacturing process better, RPA would improve the thinking of those robots.
 With this feature, IT industries now-a-days are adapting to this kind of technology for saving time and human resources.
-Because of its simplest features, even a non-technical employee can handle this software.
+Because of its easily understandable features, even a non-technical employee can handle this software.
 The next advancement of this technology is to combine this with Artificial Intelligence (AI) for cognitive recognition and machine learning stuff’s.
 Example is, think of a bot that works directly across the application user interface, mimicking various actions that humans used to do like login or logout the application, formatting the documents, launching software, reading out emails and attachments, filling out forms, etc.

 How it is different from other automation:

 In regular automation, the developer would generate a list of operations to be performed or would build a rule and then feed it into the system with the help of an internal API and other dedicated scripts, but RPA will record the user activity from the user interface and will work according to it.
 So, there is no need to initiate a rule or to interact with back-end system.
 RPA will interact directly with the users screen and do as the regular users do.
 As they capture the inputs from the user screen, it can work on any kind of application.
 It is faster and profitable when compared to other automation tools.
 Also, it would not disturb or interrupt the existing system or application.
 As it interacts with user interface, many IT industries use this for client interaction, customer service, etc. AI (Artificial Intelligence) and Machine learning will boost the performance and thinking capability of RPA.